dawidm/cryptonose2/manual/index.md

 ## Alerts conditions
 The predefined values should be useful.
 You may want to try them before considering any changes.
 Try starting with the _Low_ settings and then switching to the next presets if the alerts are to frequent.

-Now if you want understand better what do all these values mean.
 Price alert is triggered by:

 * significant percent **and** relative price changes (_Required..._ fields)
 * significant relative change only (_Sufficient..._ fields).